-Smoking Many people use cigarettes as a coping mechanism.
-In the short term, smoking seems to relieve stress but in the long term smoking is very harmful.
+Many people use cigarettes as a coping mechanism.
+Smoking seems to relieve stress in the short term, but smoking is very harmful in the long term.
 Its disadvantages far outweigh its short-term benefits.
-Cigarette smoking is shown to be responsible for a variety of cancers, hypertension, respiratory illness and heart disease.
+Cigarette smoking is responsible for various cancers, hypertension, respiratory illness and heart disease.

 Eat Food High In Fibre Stress results in cramps and constipation.
 Eat more fibre to keep your digestive system moving.
 Your meal should provide at least 25 grams of fibre per day.
 Fruits, vegetables and grains are excellent sources of fibre.

 Eat More Vegetables Your brain’s production of serotonin is sensitive to your diet.
 Eating more vegetables can increase your brain’s serotonin production.
 This increase is due to improved absorption of the amino acid L-Tryptophan.
-(Vegetables contain the natural, safe, form of L Tryptophan.)
-Meats contain natural L-Tryptophan also, but when you eat meat, the L-Tryptophan has to compete with so many other amino acids for absorption that the L-Tryptophan loses out.
+(Vegetables contain the natural, safe form of L Tryptophan.)
+Meats contain natural L-Tryptophan also, but when you eat meat, the L-Tryptophan has to compete with so many other amino acids for absorption that it loses out.
 The net result is that you get better absorption of L-Tryptophan when you eat vegetables.

-Wilson J Adrenal Fatigue The 21st Century Stress Syndrome Smart Publications 2001
+Wilson J Adrenal Fatigue The 21st Century Stress Syndrome Smart Publications 2001.

-David S, Stewart A Nutritional Medicine Pan Books 1987
+David S, Stewart A Nutritional Medicine Pan Books 1987.